biqute/QTLab2223/SingleIRdetection/README.md

 \item scipy.special
 \item scipy.constants
 \end{itemize}$
+'''

 The experience consists in detecting a single photon using mKIDs resonators on a chip in supersonducting regime.
 The first thing to do is to characterize our device, namely find the $\textbf{quality factor}$ of our resonators.
-In order to do so, we proceeded as illustrated in QTLab2223/SingleIRdetection/notebooks/characterization.ipynb.
+In order to do so, we proceeded as illustrated in
+'''bash
+QTLab2223/SingleIRdetection/notebooks/characterization.ipynb
+'''

 ## Contributors
 - Alessandro	Angeloni (mail: [a.angeloni3@campus.unimib.it](a.angeloni3@campus.unimib.it))